Vinegar Stain Removal - From Apple Cider, Balsamic And Red Wine Vinegar

 There are lots of types of vinegar, and the only one that is recommended for stain removal is white vinegar.

-Other types of vinegar include apple cider vinegar, red wine vinegar, and balsamic vinegar, all of which can cause vinegar stains, instead of helping to remove them.
+Other types of vinegar include apple cider, malt, red wine, and balsamic vinegar, all of which can cause spots, instead of helping to remove them.

 How To Remove A Vinegar Stain Such As Balsamic Vinegar Or Red Wine Vinegar From Fabric